More affordable than you think

 Partly Supported (Govt contribution)

 You pay the Basic Daily Care fee PLUS a contribution towards your accommodation costs, a Daily Accommodation Contribution.
-The Government will fund the balance of the care and accommodation costs.
+The Government will fund the balance of the care and accommodation costs related to the specified care and services required by law.

 Non-supported